 Photography provides me with a vehicle for capturing the unique character of our surroundings.
 I have had a life-long passion for photography that began as I grew up in Wisconsin.
 I had the opportunity to take photography classes in high school where I began to develop my skills as a photographer.

 My work in photography continued in college where I majored in graphic arts and design and continued to refine my photography skills.
 Following college, I taught photography at the high school level and found great satisfaction in helping others discover photography as a creative outlet.

 While in college, I had the privilege to go on a photo shoot with Ansel Adams who came to campus as a guest lecturer.
-Spending the day with Adams in the field had a significant impact on both my interest in photography and the approach that I have taken in my own work.
-While the techniques he demonstrated were helpful, what I learned most from his was patience.
+Spending a day in the field with Adams had a significant impact on both my interest in photography and the approach that I have taken in my own work.
+While the techniques he demonstrated were helpful, what I learned most from him was patience.
 The patience he demonstrated as he made certain every condition was just right to produce the best possible photograph is an attribute that I have tried to emulate in my own work.

 A majority of my work focuses on photographing landscapes, primarily in the southwest.
 I also enjoy capturing the architectural character of placed where people live and work.